 As kids, we had roti topped with desi ghee or sometimes rolled along with some dry vegetables.
 I also remember many a times when my mom mixed various other grains like chana and maize in our regular atta to bring out different flavours and nutrients in the roti.

 I also remember tagging along with my dad to get some of these grains ground into our flour (atta) at our nearby atta chakki (milling store).
-In current times however, I hardly spot or go to a milling store, specially in the metros.
+So today I am sharing a simple recipe to make multigrain roti at home.
+Make it for your kids and family.

 How to make your own Multigrain Flour?

-Mix all the flour together and use as required
+Mix all the flour together and store in an airtight container and use as required

 - Whole Wheat Flour – 2 kg